ElectronicsTinkerer/ZMIPS-1000/README.md

 * `u` - 1 on the first CPU read of the register in which the up button is pressed.
 All subsequent reads while the up button is pressed will read as 0.
 * `f` - 1 on the first CPU read of the register in which the fire button is pressed.
 All subsequent reads while the fire button is pressed will read as 0.

+### Debug Output Port

+There is a debug output port located at data address range `0x00008000 - 0x0000ffff` which will output the lowest 16 bits written to it.

 ### VGA State Register

 When the CPU reads the VGA state register, it receives the following data: